MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/code-example-labels.md

 This example demonstrates how to add labels and associate them with campaigns, ad groups, keywords, and ads.

 > [!NOTE]
-> Supporting files for [C#](https://github.com/BingAds/BingAds-dotNet-SDK/tree/master/examples/BingAdsExamples) examples are available at GitHub.
+> Supporting files for [C#](https://github.com/BingAds/BingAds-dotNet-SDK/tree/master/examples/BingAdsExamples) and [Php](https://github.com/BingAds/BingAds-PHP-SDK/tree/master/samples) examples are available at GitHub.
 You can clone the repository or repurpose snippets as needed.

 [!code-csharp[Main](../../../BingAds-dotNet-SDK/examples/BingAdsExamples/BingAdsExamplesLibrary/v12/Labels.cs)]